bitovi/canui/index.md

 </div>
 {% endhighlight %}

-`can.ui.TableSceoll` can be used like this:
+`can.ui.TableScroll` can be used like this:

 {% highlight javascript %}
 var scroller = new can.ui.TableScroll('table');